Parent page: Designing Systems with Multiple Boards

 The workspace view can be changed while you are defining a Mate:

-To modify a Mate, select it in the Multiboard Assembly panel then use the panel to adjust its settings.
+To modify a Mate, double-click it in the Multiboard Assembly panel then use the Mate mode of the Properties panel to adjust its settings.
 Note that the Status bar indicates when the mate is in editing mode.